N3b3x/hf-espidf-project-tools/docs/build-system/index.md

 ## 📋 **Overview**

-The ESP32 build system is a configuration-driven, intelligent build management solution that integrates seamlessly with the ESP-IDF framework.
+The ESP-IDF build system is a configuration-driven, intelligent build management solution designed for ESP-IDF projects with multiple applications.
-It provides automatic validation, cross-platform compatibility, and optimized build processes for ESP32 applications.
+It provides automatic validation, cross-platform compatibility, and optimized build processes for building different applications from a single ESP-IDF project.

 ### **Core Features**
 - **Configuration-Driven**: All build parameters extracted from centralized YAML configuration